Vyral/greg-mcdaniel/_drafts/how-to-get-started-on-your-2019-fitness-goals-today.md

 {% include youtube.html %}

-I’m here with my friend Christina Reese who is helping me tackle my 2019 fitness goals.
-She wants to help you with your goals as well.
+<center>I’m here with my friend Christina Reese who is helping me tackle my 2019 fitness goals.
+She wants to help you with your goals as well.</center>

 Today I’m delighted to be joined Christina Reese.
 She’s the studio manager here at [ilovekickboxing.com](https://www.ilovekickboxing.com/){: target="_blank"} and I just signed up for their six-week challenge.